Xilinx/AI-Engine-Test-Harness/docs/src/using_the_harness.rst

 Packaging the Test
 ------------------

-The AIE test harness includes a utility script which can be used to package the test files and generate a bootable SD card image to run the test on the hardware board.
+The AIE test harness includes utility scripts which can be used to package the test files and generate a bootable SD card image to run the test on the hardware board on either VCK190 or VEK280.

 .. code-block:: shell